MykalMachon/mykal.codes/src/posts/coffee-setup.md

 ### Where I Get My Beans

-I typically use either:
+I typically get beans from one of the following roasters:

 1. [Smoking Gun Coffee](https://smokingguncoffee.com/)
 2. [Monogram Coffee Co](https://monogramcoffee.com/)

-They both list where their beans are purchased from (even listing the farms at times), and generally support sustainable coffee growing which is a plus!
+They list where their beans are purchased from (even listing the farms at times), and generally support sustainable coffee growing which is a plus!

 ### How I Grind My Beans

 I ended up buying [a budget-priced Bodum burr grinder](https://www.bodum.com/ca/en/11750-01us-bistro).
 I chose it because it had metal burrs, and decent reviews.

-According to the internet, porcelain burrs tend to get dull and chip; meaning you'll have to replace them relatively frequently.
+Based on what I've read so far, porcelain burrs tend to get dull and chip; meaning you'll have to replace them relatively frequently.
 Metal burrs tend to last a bit longer, and be more maintainable over time.

-I share the exact grind settings I use in the Pour Over and AeroPress Sections below.
+I have the exact grind settings I use in the [Pour Over](#pour-over) and [AeroPress](#aeropress) Sections below.

 ## Brewing Methods

-I can only brew two ways at home with the gear I have now, Pour Over, and AeroPress.
-That said, I have some gear that you'll need regardless of what type of brewing you're going to do.
+With the gear I have at home right now, I can brew either pour over, or aerorpess coffee.
+That said, I've picked up some things that you'll need regardless of brewing method.

 1. [Digital Scale with timer](https://www.amazon.ca/gp/product/B07L2KV94G/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1): any scale with .1g accuracy, and a tare feature should work (a timer is a plus).
 2. [POLIVIAR Electric Gooseneck Kettle](https://www.amazon.ca/POLIVIAR-Electric-Gooseneck-Kettle-JX2020-EKG/dp/B08XGN42YT/?th=1): if you're not doing pour over, you can stick with a cheaper standard kettle